Run The Inside Passage

 The 600-odd miles that comprise the BC Coast from Vancouver to Prince Rupert present a myriad of challenges, opportunities and adventures.

 From a boating perspective, you need to have your KingFisher serviced and running in top shape.
+Anything less and you’ll be paying, literally, down the road.
 Give special attention to oil and filter changes, fuel and water separator filters, running lights and anything that will keep you safe and on track.

 And while you’re working on keeping on track, electronics are key.
 Ensure everything is in working order and you know how to utilize your chart plotter, sounder, radar, autopilot and radio…and how to do a reset if required.